Extending to the complex line Dulac's corner maps of non-degenerate planar singularities: Introduction

 \subsection{Structure of the article}

-This paper only uses elementary techniques and is consequently self-contained.
-Section~\ref{sec:geom_prop} is devoted to the study of the geometry of the foliation and the analytic properties of the Dulac map.
-There are proved Theorem~\ref{thm:incompress} and Theorem~\ref{thm:dulac}~(1) in the respective Section~\ref{sub:incompressible} and Section~\ref{sub:dulac_domain}, while Theorem~\ref{thm:dulac}~(2) is established in Section~\ref{sub:Integral-representation}.
-This paper ends with Section~\ref{sec:asymptotics} where the explicit computation of characteristics $\int_{\gamma_{0}\left(z\right)}G\circ\mathcal{E}\,\dd z$ are performed for the model $\fol[0]$.
-Yet the core of the section is the study of the asymptotic deviation between $\int_{\gamma_{R}}G\circ\mathcal{E}\,\dd z\mbox{ }$ and $\int_{\gamma_{0}\left(z\right)}G\circ\mathcal{E}\,\dd z$.
-Immediate consequences of this estimation are Theorem~\ref{thm:dulac}~(3) and the best part of Theorem~\ref{thm:dulac_time}.
-We end this paper with the proof of Proposition~\ref{prop:model_dominant} in Section~\ref{sub:prop}, completing Theorem~\ref{thm:dulac_time}.
+This paper only uses elementary techniques and is consequently self-contained. \begin{itemize} \item Section~\ref{sec:geom_prop} is devoted to proving the Main Theorem. \item This paper goes on with Section~\ref{sec:asymptotics} where the explicit computation of characteristics $\int_{\gamma_{0}\left(z\right)}G\circ\mathcal{E}\,\dd z$ are performed for the model $\fol[0]$.
+Yet the core of the section is the integral formula~(1) of the Proximity Theorem (Section~\ref{sub:Integral-representation}) and the study of the asymptotic deviation between $\int_{\gamma_{R}}G\circ\mathcal{E}\,\dd z\mbox{ }$ and $\int_{\gamma_{0}\left(z\right)}G\circ\mathcal{E}\,\dd z$.
+Immediate consequences of this estimation are~(2) of the Proximity Theorem and the best part of Theorem~\ref{thm:dulac_time}. \item We end this paper with the proof of Proposition~\ref{prop:model_dominant} in Section~\ref{sub:prop}, completing Theorem~\ref{thm:dulac_time}. \end{itemize}